akto-api-security/tests-library/remediation/DJANGO_ADMIN_PANEL_DETECTION.md

 ### Step 4: Enable HTTPS

 Secure the admin panel by enabling HTTPS.
 Django’s built-in server does not support HTTPS, so deploying it securely would likely involve configuring a separate reverse proxy server to serve the Django application over HTTPS.

-### Step 5: Regular Audit and Update

-Regularly audit your Django project and update the Django admin panel accordingly to mitigate any new vulnerabilities.